 There have been faithful and fun practices of Carnival and Balls that include beer and meats and dancing and gift-giving and merriment for all.
 There have also been versions that fall into lust, fornication, gluttony, and drunken debauchery.
 The Church has always tried to shut down the latter because vice never makes us happy.
 The former has been urged by The Church's faithful as a kind of folk development of the season.
 Done properly there are processions, good fun, tons of friends, great drinks, and you can even revive a rowdy rendition of many Epiphany songs that have been long in the sands of time.
 The Church has always exhorted this because every feast should come with the great gifts of beer, meat, sweets, and the joy of friends and games.
 As G.K.
 Chesterton once said considered The Cardinal Virtue of Temperance:

-Let a man walk ten miles on a hot summer day along a dusty English road, and he will soon discover why beer was invented.
+Let a man walk ten miles on a hot summer day along a dusty English road, and he will soon discover why beer was invented. and yet

 We should thank God for beer and burgundy by not drinking too much of them.